-Neither Party may prevent suppliers of public telecommunications services from having the flexibility to choose the technologies that they use to supply their services, including commercial mobile wireless services, subject to requirements necessary to satisfy legitimate public policy interests.
+Neither Party may prevent suppliers of public telecommunications services from choosing the technologies that they use to supply their services, including commercial mobile wireless services, except that a Party shall be free to establish and apply spectrum and frequency management policies and other measures necessary to satisfy legitimate public policy interests, such as a requirement to comply with technical specifications and national frequency tables.

-ARTICLE 12.15: FORBEARANCE
+ARTICLE 13.15: FORBEARANCE

-1. The Parties recognize the importance of relying on competitive market forces to achieve wide choices in the supply of telecommunications services.
-To this end, each Party may forbear, to the extent provided for in domestic law, from applying a regulation to a service that the Party classifies as a public telecommunications service, if its telecommunications regulatory body determines that:
+The Parties recognize the importance of relying on market forces to provide wide choices in the supply of telecommunications services.
+To this end, each Party may forbear from applying a regulation to a service that the Party classifies as a public telecommunications service, if its telecommunications regulatory body determines that: